Fxby16/2D_Game_Engine/README.md

 # 2D Game Engine
 A work-in-progress 2D game engine made in c++ and opengl.

+## Clone
+Run git clone --recursive https://github.com/Fxby16/2D_Game_Engine.git

+## Requirements
+`sudo apt install xorg-dev`
+`sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev`

 ## Build
+`bash setup.sh`
+`bash src/glfw.sh`
+`cd src`
-Run `premake5 gmake2` to get the makefile.
+`premake5 gmake2`
+`make`
-The run `make` to get the executable.
+To get the executable.
 If not specified, the program will be compiled in debug mode.
 To compile in release mode use `make config=release`.

 ## Execute
 Run `bin/Debug/2DGameEngine` or `bin/Release/2DGameEngine` depending on which config you used.